XinweiZhang/XinweiZhang.github.io/_posts/2023-04-19-confounding-and-suppression-effects.md

 tags: [Statistics]
 ---

-In this post, I want to write about some aspects of confounding effects and suppression effects that are often neglected in discussions surrounding these concepts in the linear regression.
+In this post, I want to write about some aspects of confounding effects and suppression effects that are often neglected in discussions surrounding these concepts in the context of linear regression.
 I was prompted to investigate this topic by the following question:

 | When we run a regression of $$y\in \mathbb{R}^n$$ on both $$x_1, x_2\in\mathbb{R}^n$$, the $$t$$-tests for both predictors are significant.
 However, when we run a regression on each predictor individually, the $$t$$-test is insignificant.
 What could be the reason for this?